 Unlike genetics, you can change and should try and change your epigenetic modifications.

 Around 60% of your methylation values are changeable and in your control.
 These epigenetic changes can be controlled by your environment and lifestyle.
-Nutrition and lifestyle habits can make a huge difference in changing the rate of biological aging!
+Furthermore, nutrition and lifestyle habits can make a huge difference in changing the rate of biological aging!

 Learn Where You are At